AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 ## Equipment Categories Covered

-The project is designed to work with the main HVAC system elements used in design and selection:
+The project is intended to work with the main HVAC system components used in design and selection:

 - AHU
 - FCU